CHAPTER 3-12

 3-12-001-0010 NEIGHBOR NOTIFICATION

 A. Neighbor Notification.
-Prior to offering an STR for rent for the first time, the owner shall provide neighbor notification to each single-family residential property adjacent to the STR, directly across from the STR, directly behind the STR, diagonally across the street of the STR, and diagonally behind the STR (touching a point on the adjacent STR property).
-Prior to offering an STR located within a multifamily residential building, the owner shall provide neighbor notification to residents on the same building floor as the STR, and the units directly above and below the STR.
+Prior to offering an STR for rent for the first time, the owner shall provide neighbor notification to each single-family residential property adjacent to the STR, directly across from the STR, and diagonally across the street of the STR.
+Prior to offering an STR located within a multifamily residential building, the owner shall provide neighbor notification to residents on the same building floor as the STR.
 The neighbor notification shall be provided in writing in the form required by the City and shall include the following information:

 1. The STR license number issued by the City;